Beginner Gym Moves That Are Actually Fun

 These movements will hit several large muscle groups at once to quickly improve your posture, strength, and energy levels.
 They also offer up a starting point for more complicated exercises, so you'll be able to build on the plan as you get stronger.

-You can do all these moves together as one workout, or start with your favorite four and work your way up to all eight.
+You can do all these moves together as one workout, or start with your favourite four and work your way up to all eight.

 Our trainers: Joey Foley, the cofounder of Punch Pedal House in New York City and a former D1 Football player; Heather Stevens, a master instructor at Studio Three, an interval-cycle-yoga studio in Chicago